Real Writing Year 5 - Unit 20

 Curriculum links: History

-This writing unit for Year 5 is built around an original model text by Jon Mayhew - a diary written from the perspective of an English soldier in 1066, just after the Battle of Hastings.
-The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.
+This writing unit for Year 5 is built around an original model text by Jon Mayhew - a diary entry written from the perspective of an English soldier in 1066, just after the Battle of Hastings.
+The diary entry example is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

 In this two-week unit, pupils will learn about how to structure and compose an informal diary, using the model text.
 They will consider the appropriate use of vocabulary, and the impact of adverbials of time, place, frequency and manner.
-Ultimately, they will be tasked with writing their own diary, this time from the perspective of a Norman soldier who was at the Battle of Hastings.
+Ultimately, after learning the features of a diary entry, they will be tasked with writing their own diary entry, this time from the perspective of a Norman soldier who was at the Battle of Hastings.

 Key curriculum skills

 Two fully-resourced lesson plans are included for Year 5 English objectives:

 1. Vocabulary - To select appropriate vocabulary (exploring synonyms)

 Pupils will: revisit and identify synonyms; practise using a thesaurus to find synonyms; organise synonyms on a scale (e.g. smallest to largest); discuss how different strengths of synonyms can change meaning; complete synonym scales; write two paragraphs using synonyms for meaning.